Find providers

 • Seizures

-• Exacerbated heart or mental problems
+• Exacerbated heart rate or mental problems

 For more information on side effects, warnings, and drug interactions, speak with a healthcare provider who can explain the benefits and drawbacks of using an ADHD stimulant medication like Mydayis.
 If you experience any serious or life-threatening side effects, seek emergency medical care immediately.